dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/301_Schwarz Reflection.md

 :::

-## Reflection principle for the circle #complex/exercise/work
+## Reflection for the disc #complex/exercise/completed

 :::{.problem title="?"}
 a.